-The general public is not equipped to address concerns involving racial injustices and socioeconomic policies.
-Available research has shown that much of the myths that surround systemic-racism have been unjustifiably propagated by conservative think-tanks.
-These political groups work to minimize the historic and ongoing systemic issues of race and inequality in keeping with their conservative base.
-They’ll refer to the narrative of the ‘Black on Black crime rate’ or how violent crime impacting communities of color goes under-reported.
-And, they’ll openly criticize the economic hardship of POC as a fault in self-character.
-We will look at these problems as being symptomatic of deeper issues rooted in systemic racism and uneducated voters.
-The United States perpetuates a social-philosophy of a meritocracy – which values the virtues of self-reliance, personal gain, and independence.
-However, these ideas preserve the false-narrative that perpetuates the harsh sentiments of POC as being irresponsible and uncivilized.
-Using unbiased data from several academic sources, we can hopefully dispel some of these myths here.
-We will also cite historical facts of racist legislation that created these generational poverty traps.
+The general public is not equipped to address issues involving racial injustices and socioeconomic policies.
+Available research from the Data & Society: Research Institute has shown that much of the myths surrounding systemic-racism have been unjustifiably propagated by Far-Right media and its online political subgroups.
+These Far-Right media groups work to minimize the historic and ongoing systemic issues of race and inequality in keeping with their conservative ideology.
+They’ll falsely use misrepresented data on the ‘Black crime rate’ or claim that violent crime impacting communities of color goes under-reported.
+And, they’ll openly criticize the economic hardship of people of color (POC) as a fault in self-character.
+We will address these assumptions and more as being symptomatic of deeper issues rooted in systemic-racism and agnotological sentiment among voters.
+The United States perpetuates a philosophy of a meritocracy – that values the virtues of self-reliance, capital gain, and entrepreneurship.
+However, these ideas also help perpetuate the harsh sentiments of POC as being irresponsible and uncivilized.
+Using unbiased data from several academic sources, we will dispel some of these false-narratives.
+We’ll also cite historical evidence of racist legislation that created these generational poverty traps for communities of color.

 Systemic Racism & Breakdown of Families

 2. The fact that we see POC in poorer neighborhoods is by no accident of fate.
-In the United States historical legislation existed for decades that helped create this socio-economic racial divide.
+In the United States, historical legislation existed for decades that helped create this socio-economic racial divide.
 Ever since the publication of the Moniyhan report of 1965, there has been increased discussion surrounding the negative consequences of the breakdown of marriage rates of Black families.
-And racial legislation has been pushed for decades giving resources towards that agenda, with strict regulations that keep POC & their families separated.
+Racial legislation was pushed for decades giving resources towards that agenda, with strict regulations that kept POC & their families separated.

 i.
 The Man-in-the-House rules in the 1960s, would not permit welfare recipients from obtaining benefits if there was a man in the house.
 These laws separated generations of Black families by forcing the father to move out of the house.
 While officially no longer implemented, similar rules that resemble Man-in-the-House exist in counties like Los Angeles.
 The Housing Authority of the County of Los Angeles (HACOLA), has strict rules for Housing Choice Voucher (HCV) tenants, against having any unauthorized guests.
 The HACOLA strictly enforces these regulations through constant monitoring by police and social workers.
 These HCV families have reported disassociating themselves from friends and relatives for fear of eviction (R. Kurwa; Housing Policy Debate, 2020).